adamrobbie/go-support/README.md

 # Go WebSocket CLI

 A simple cross-platform command-line application that connects to a WebSocket server using configuration from a `.env` file.
-The application also includes screen sharing permission management and platform-specific application identification.
+The application also includes screen sharing permission management, platform-specific application identification, and high-quality screenshot capabilities.

 ## Features